danny-andrews/elemint/README.md

 1. Smaller bundle.
 1. No lifecycle to figure out.

-### TODO

-1. Don't create a new renderer for each component instance.
-This is expensive.
-Find a way to get lighterhtml to unsubscribe from observables when the component is unmounted some other way.
-Maybe look at how event handlers are handled by lighterhtml.

 ## Aside: Google's Best Practices

-Google has a list of best practices for building web components, almost all of which are handled for you or simplified by mint-element.
+Google has a list of [best practices](https://developers.google.com/web/fundamentals/web-components/best-practices) for building web components, almost all of which are handled for you or simplified by mint-element.

 ### Handled by mint-element

-1. Create shadow root to encapsulate styles.
+1. Create a shadow root to encapsulate styles.
-1. Create shadow root in the constructor.
+1. Create your shadow root in the constructor.
 1. Place any children the element creates into its shadow root.
 1. Do not override author-set, global attributes.